MicrosoftDocs/globalization/globalization/localization/localize-software.md

 In most Western countries, a person’s given name or names appears before their family name when the full name is written out.
 However, in alphabetical lists the order is often reversed, with the family name coming first and being separated from the given name by a comma.
 In some Asian countries, for example, Japan, China, Korea, and Vietnam, the family name appears before the given name.

 In a printed manual or webpage text it is straightforward to instruct the translators to adapt people’s names for the target culture, which includes using the correct order of names.
 With software it isn’t so simple.
 The UI of your product needs to be modified to adapt to different name formats depending on the culture.

 ### Payment methods

 Some payment methods might be much less common in the target culture than in your own.
 They might even be entirely unavailable.
 The target culture can use a payment method that is not used in your culture.
-Research this area if your software can be used to make payments or discusses the subject otherwise.
+Research this area if your software can be used to make payments or handles the subject of payments in another way.

 For more information, refer to [Payment methods](../internationalization/payment-methods.md).